EmilStenstrom/django-components/README.md

 # Using slots in templates

+_New in version 0.26_ (__breaking change__): Defining slots and passing content to them used to be achieved by a single block tag `{% slot %}`.
+To make component nesting easier these functions have been split across two separate tags.
+Now, `{% slot %}` serves only to declare/define/open new slots inside the component template.
+The function of passing in content to a slot has been moved to a newly introduced `{% fill %}` tag.

+Components support something called 'slots'.
+When a component is used inside another template, slots allow the parent template to override specific parts of the child component by passing in different content.
+This mechanism makes components more reusable and composable.

+In the example below we introduce two block tags that work hand in hand to make this work.
+These are...

+- `{% slot <name> %}`/`{% endslot %}`: Declare new slot on component template.
+- `{% fill <name> %}`/`{% endfill %}`: Used inside component block.
+The content of this block is injected into the slot with the same name.

-Components support something called slots.
-They work a lot like Django blocks, but only inside components you define.
-Let's update our calendar component to support more customization, by updating our calendar.html template:
+Let's update our calendar component to support more customization by updating our calendar.html template.

 ```htmldjango
 <div class="calendar-component">